Megan Lusty, President

 Alan is originally from Edmonton Alberta.
 In 1987 he moved to Fort Liard to enjoy northern living and raise his family in the North.

-He worked in several different positions with the Hamlet before he began working with water and waste management.
-In 2006, he became Manager of Municipal Operations, and more recently, Manager of Community Operations.
+He worked in several different positions with the Hamlet before moving into his current role as Manager of Works and Infrastructure.
 Alan first attended a NTWWA conference in 2006 and was impressed with its focus on the continued development of operator skills and knowledge.
-In 2010 he was elected to the board as a director, then to the positions of Vice President, President and Past President.
-After a few years off the board, Alan is pleased to have been elected as Vice President in 2018, and President in 2020.
-He says he is excited about being involved with the NTWWA executive again, which is, in some ways, like his current job, being part of a team involved in the provision of some of the very basic services needed in everyday life.
+In 2010 he was elected to the board as a director, then to positions of Vice President, President, and Past President.
+After a few years off the board, Alan was pleased to once again be elected as Vice President in 2018, and President in 2020.
+He continued in his role of President during restrictions faced during the Covid crisis and the inability of the NTWWA to host its face-to-face yearly meetings and election.
+Now sitting as past president he will remain involved with the NTWWA executive for one more year.
+He is proud to remain involved as part of his community’s team involved in the provision of some of the basic services needed in everyday life.

 Aaron Pooley, Director